 2.2 GIS

 The GIS module allows to manage the geographical area and their geo-spatial maps in the database.
-This module has two submodules – Area and GIS maps.
-Let us learn how to use these sub-modules in detail.
+This module has two submodules – Area and GIS Maps.

 2.2.1 AREA

-This submodule allows the authorized users to manage the geographical area hierarchy of Mauritius at national and sub-national levels.
+This submodule allows the authorized users to manage the geographical Area hierarchy of Mauritius at national and sub-national levels.